 Leaving the phones and laptops out of the bedroom when you’re with your significant other allows for much deeper connections.
 Try leaving your chargers in the kitchen or living room to ensure distractions stay outside the bedroom.
 If making the entire space phone-free feels unrealistic, you can start by actively not using devices when you’re having a date night or spending quality time together.

-It's the Person in Front of You Who Counts
+Pay Attention to the Person in Front of You

 It’s become so acceptable to casually pull out a cell phone in almost any situation that it’s easy to ignore how spending time staring at a screen when you’re with others can make people feel.
 “It’s the person in front of you who counts,” says Shore.
 According to her, if you can’t stop looking at your phone while you’re with your significant other, you’re conveying to them that they will always be second place.